vishalbelsare/PECas/doc/install.rst

 Install PECas
 -------------

-If you meet the requirements in from the above sections, you can run PECas directly from within the directory in which you obtained or unpacked it, or copy ``pecas.py`` to another destination.
+If you meet the requirements from the above sections, you can run PECas directly from within the directory in which you obtained or unpacked it, or copy ``pecas.py`` to another destination.
 If you